formkit/docs-content/inputs/repeater.md

 ## Add button attrs

-In the example above, the 'Add Users' button is provided by default, and its label is derived repeater's `label`.
-We can remove the button by setting the `add-button` prop to `false`, or customize the label by setting it to a `string`.
+In the previous example, the 'Add Users' button is provided by default, and the button label is derived from the repeater's `label`.
+We're able to customize the label by using the `add-button` prop and setting it to a `string`, or remove it completely by setting it to `false`.
 Alternatively, similar to the `submit-attrs` prop on the [FormKit's forms](/essentials/forms), we can provide an object of attributes to be applied to the button with `add-attrs`.
 In this example, we change the label of the repeater from `Add Users` to `My custom label` using the `add-label` prop:

 <example
 name="Repeater"